jbogie-vmware/SCDF-ConfluentOperator-Demo/README.md

 ## Environment Requirements

-### TKGI or TKG
+### VMware Tanzu Kubernetes Grid

 **TKGI:**
 To demo the full stack refer to this repo to setup a Confluent Operator environment running on TKGI [jbogie-vmware/tkgi-confluent-operator](https://github.com/jbogie-vmware/tkgi-confluent-operator).

 **TKG:**
 COMING SOON